Parnell Abuse Allegations Hit Buzzsaw: PA Republican Testifies Wife Used Photo of Bruised Child — Who Wasn’t His

 Parnell had sought to keep the custody battle over his children private in October, according to the Philadelphia Inquirer.
 Parnell said of his request, “I signed up to run for office. … My kids did not.”
 According to the outlet, Parnell wanted records about the custody case sealed and for the judge to grant a gag order against Snell speaking about two “protection from abuse” orders a judge had temporarily granted to her in 2017 and 2018.

-Both of those orders were granted briefly upon Snell’s request but one was withdrawn was after an agreement between Parnell and Snell within two weeks of Snell requesting it, and the judge denied a full protection order for the second following a hearing that included both parties.
-Both orders were eventually expunged.
+Both of those orders were granted briefly upon Snell’s initial request but one was withdrawn after an agreement between Parnell and Snell within two weeks of Snell requesting it, and the judge denied the protection order for the second following a hearing that included both parties.
+Both orders were later expunged.

 Snell’s attorney, according to the Inquirer, did not want Parnell’s privacy requests granted and claimed Parnell was only looking out for his reputation and his political future.
 The judge honored Snell’s request to keep records open, which has resulted in the personal turmoil being thrust into the spotlight in recent weeks.
 “We are pleased with the Judge’s decision to keep the trial open to the public,” Parnell’s attorney said in a statement at the time of the decision.